AustinW/contact-manager/readme.md

 # Contacts Manager

 Built by [Austin White](http://www.github.com/AustinW) for CPSC 473.
-The project intention of the project is to become familiar with the Backbone.js framework, using BottlePy server side to respond to requests.
+The intention of the project is to become familiar with the Backbone.js framework, using BottlePy server side to respond to requests.
 Code available under [MIT License](https://github.com/AustinW/contact-manager/blob/master/license.md).

 ## Credits and Frameworks Used